johno/pixyll/_posts/2022-02-20-what_does_llc_mean.md

 Personal assets include things like your real estate, vehicles, investments, and private accounts.

-Nothing on LLCPalace is legal advice.
-So, plan accordingly and speak with business lawyers, legal experts, and financial advisors.
-As your source of the best easy-to-understand business information, we at LLCPalace wish you much success in your journey.
+DISCLAIMER:
+"Business Initiative" is for general educational purposes only.
+"Business Initiative" does not offer any legal or financial advice.
+Anyone considering starting a business should speak with a lawyer, business professional, financial advisor, and tax expert before making any binding decisions when it comes to starting, operating, and growing your business.
+External resources should be used independently of "Business Initiative".
+It is the responsibility of every reader to seek legal and financial advice from legal and financial professionals.

 ## LLC Structure